 Such a notion is curtly rejected by critics of scientism, complaining every which way that it makes them uncomfortable.
 There’s a petty fraudulence to this denunciation; a kind of vain, anthropocentric parochialism.
 Carl Sagan put it quite well – scientific discoveries are the great demotions: “downlifting experiences, demonstrations of our apparent insignificance, wounds that science has, in its search for… facts, delivered to human pride.”5 Insulting aesthetic sense, unfortunately, is a necessary part of the scientific project – it must necessarily dispel, or hope to dispel, our own illusions.
 Yet, while science has diminished our standing in the cosmos, it has in turn opened up new vistas of splendor for humans to explore and appreciate, both within the universe, and within ourselves.
 “There is grandeur in this view of life,” wrote Darwin in his seminal work; the pursuit of what is true at all costs and all hazards is something to be cherished.
 Science indeed may be boundless.
 It’s time we found out.

-Thomas Cortellesi is an undergraduate planetary science student at the University of Chicago.
+Thomas Cortellesi is a planetary science student at the University of Chicago.
 You can follow him on Twitter @tcortellesi

 1 Richard Olson, Science and Scientism in Nineteenth-Century Europe